Affiliated Treatment Facilities

-Dr. Ryan Gentzler is a thoracic oncologist at the University of Virginia Cancer Center and assistant professor.
-Dr. Gentzler’s has a clinical focus on the treatment of patients with lung cancer and other thoracic malignancies, including mesothelima.
+Dr. Ryan Gentzler is a medical oncologist at the University of Virginia Health System and assistant professor.
+Dr. Gentzler’s has a clinical focus on the treatment of patients with lung cancer and other thoracic malignancies, including mesothelioma.
 He also has experience treating esophageal cancer and cancers of the head and neck.

 Dr. Gentzler has authored and co-authored over a dozen medical studies.
 His research is centered around the development of novel therapies for lung cancer, with a focus on immunotherapy drugs.
 He serves as the principle investigator on several clinical trials, and actively works to develop and add new clinical trials for patients in the area to provide access to more promising emerging treatments.

 02. Fast Facts

 Doctor Fast Facts

 Main Specialty: Hematology, Oncology

 Other Interests & Specialties: General oncology, hematologic oncology, lung cancer and other thoracic malignancies, esophageal cancers, head and neck cancers and immune-based therapies.

 Certifications, Awards & Accolades: American Board of Internal Medicine Certifications in Internal Medicine and Medical Oncology, Emmanuel M. Weinberger Award for Outstanding Achievement in Hematology/Oncology, Kowlessar Award, Excellence in Teaching Award, Compassionate Care Award

 - Medical Degree from the Temple University School of Medicine